Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Preliminaries

 In particular, for \(m=1\) we have the identity

 Again with \(m=1\), it is standard to show that the induced connection \(\nabla^{\mathrm{ind}}\) on the tangent space \(Ts(\Theta)\) obtained by orthogonally projecting the ambient derivative

 where \(\widetilde Y\) is any ambient extension of the vector field \(Y\), is well-defined; that is, it is independent of extension.
 It is also standard that it is torsion-free and metric-compatible with respect to the pull back metric, and hence coincides with the Levi--Civita connection of the immersed statistical manifold \(s(\Theta)\).
 We refer interested readers to standard references on Riemannian geometry such as \cite{lee2006riemannian}.
 The motivation behind \eqref{eq:induced-connection} for \(m>1\) should also now be clear. \begin{remark} Note that we work with the fixed Hilbert space \(L^2(\mu)\) because it provides a fixed inner product and a metric-compatible Levi--Civita connection.
 The ambient connection in \(L^2(P_\theta)\) is not compatible with the metric there.
-Of course, one could enforce metric-compatibility by hand (by “redefining the Christoffel symbols”), but then we are no longer working with the Levi--Civita connection of the ambient Hilbert space -- the geometry is compromised -- and we would be simply importing back the \(L^2(\mu)\) structure in disguise. \end{remark} \paragraph{Second fundamental form (vectors) and normal bundle} Define the ``second fundamental vector" by taking the normal component of the ambient derivative:
+Of course, one could enforce metric-compatibility by hand (by “redefining the Christoffel symbols”), but then we are no longer working with the Levi--Civita connection of the ambient Hilbert space -- the geometry is compromised -- and we would be simply importing back the \(L^2(\mu)\) structure in disguise.
+The key role played by the square root map is also highlighted in our work \cite{Carkri} in the context of the associated jet bundle geometry. \end{remark} \paragraph{Second fundamental form (vectors) and normal bundle} Define the ``second fundamental vector" by taking the normal component of the ambient derivative:

-For \(m=1\), this is just the standard second fundamental form.
-By construction, \(\mathrm{II}(\eta_1,\eta_m)\in\mathcal T_m(\theta)^\perp\), i.e.
+For \(m=1\), this is just the standard second fundamental form \(\mathrm{II}(\eta_1,\eta_1)\).
+By construction, \(\mathrm{II}_m\in\mathcal T_m(\theta)^\perp\), i.e.

 Define the curvature (normal) span